wallarm/product-documentation/docs/4.10/installation/inline/kubernetes/kong-ingress-controller/deployment.md

     ```
 1. Create the `values.yaml` file with the [solution configuration](customization.md).

-    Example of the file with the minimum configuration to run the **Open-Source** Kong Ingress controller with integrated Wallarm services:
+    Example of the file with the minimum configuration:

     === "US Cloud"
         ```yaml